- Search The Registry

 Jackson attended several segregated schools and graduated from Riverside High School in Chattanooga.
 Between the third and 12th grades, he played the French horn and trumpet in the school orchestra.
 Jackson also played the flute and piccolo.
 Initially intent on pursuing a degree in marine biology, he attended Morehouse College.
 After joining a local acting group to earn extra points in a class, Jackson found an interest in acting and switched his major, he co-founded the "Just Us Theatre".

-He came to prominence in the early 1990s having appeared in over 150 films, including Goodfellas, Jungle Fever and his collaborations with director Quentin Tarantino including Pulp Fiction, for his role in Pulp Fiction, he was nominated for the Academy Award for Best Supporting Actor.
+He came to prominence in the early 1990s had appeared in over 150 films, including Goodfellas, Jungle Fever, and his collaborations with director Quentin Tarantino including Pulp Fiction, for his role in Pulp Fiction, he was nominated for the Academy Award for Best Supporting Actor.
 With Jackson's permission, his likeness was used for the Ultimate version of the Marvel Comics character Nick Fury.
-He has subsequently played Fury in eleven Marvel Cinematic Universe films beginning with a cameo appearance in Iron Man (2008), as well as guest starring in the television series Marvel's Agents of S.H.I.E.L.D.
-Jackson has provided his voice to several animated films, television series and video games.
+He has subsequently played Fury in eleven Marvel Cinematic Universe films beginning with a cameo appearance in Iron Man (2008), as well as guest-starring in the television series Marvel's Agents of S.H.I.E.L.D.
+Jackson has provided his voice to several animated films, television series, and video games.